 London Transport Museum

 Curious to learn about the fascinating link between transportation and the growth of London?
-Then, be sure to visit the Transport Museum.
-In this free museum, you’ll get the chance to see more than 500,000 objects — including more than 80 vintage vehicles — covering 200 years of London’s history,
+Then, be sure to visit the Transport Museum, one of the best free museums in London.
+Over here, you’ll get the chance to see more than 500,000 objects — including more than 80 vintage vehicles — covering 200 years of London’s history,

 Some of the museum’s relics are a red Routemaster bus, the world’s first Underground steam train, and the padded cell — a train carriage dating back to the 1890s.